 - Groups must demonstrate that they support people who are unpaid carers and must explain how they promote their health and wellbeing.

-- Groups must provide details of the intended expenditure.
+- Groups must provide details of the intended expenditure, explaining all costs and any eligible related expenditure.

-- Evidence of listed costs must be submitted with your application, e.g. receipts from previous applications, quotes, invoices, website addresses, etc.
+- Evidence of listed costs must be submitted with your application, e.g. receipts from previous applications, quotes, invoices, specific website links, etc.

 - A reference from a professional who can vouch for your group and supports your application.